 Keeping up-to-date with facts and figures can be difficult.
 Here are some sites where you can access the latest data:

 The Refugee Council publish regular briefings and statistics, including a quarterly briefing on the Home Office’s statistics release.
+They also have a Top Facts page with 20 top facts based on the Sep 2018 Home Office statistics.

 UNHCR has a section on ‘Asylum in the UK‘ which addresses commonly asked questions eg. how many refugees are there in the UK?